 - Your total income exceeds £100,000

 - You have Capital Gains (or Losses) to declare

-The page was put together by Alliotts Chartered Accountants & Business Advisors, for more information on getting your finances in check as a start-up or would like some advise, take a look at their website or give them a call on +44 (0)20 7240 9971.
+This page was put together by Alliotts Chartered Accountants & Business Advisors, if you need advise, or more information on getting your finances in check as a start-up, take a look at their website (linked above) or give them a call on +44 (0)20 7240 9971.